Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

 In this section, we compare the flavor-separated nucleon Sachs electric form factor determined from the conventional nucleon three-point function calculation to that obtained from the hadronic tensor.
 First, we briefly mention the $G_E(Q^2)$ calculation from the traditional approach of the nucleon 3pt function calculation.
-We determine flavor-separated $G_E(Q^2)$ for the first four momentum transfers (including the zero momentum transfer) to compare with those determined from the hadronic tensor calculation as a consistency check of the hadronic tensor formalism.
+We determine flavor-separated $G_E(Q^2)$ for the first four-momentum transfers (including the zero momentum transfer) to compare with those determined from the hadronic tensor calculation as a consistency check of the hadronic tensor formalism.
 In the computation of the nucleon 3pt function, we do not include the disconnected $u/d$-quarks insertions as their contributions were found to be much smaller in previous calculations~\cite{Sufian:2017osl,Alexandrou:2018zdf,Alexandrou:2018sjm,Djukanovic:2023beb}.
-Here we briefly discuss the calculation of $G_E(Q^2)$ from the nucleon 3pt function calculation.

 For the nucleon, with the source at rest, the ratio of the 3pt to the 2pt function can be used for the determination of $G_E(Q^2)$.
 Following Ref.~\cite{Wang:2020nbf}, the functional form with first excited state terms can be written as: